-- (6) What Elements of Biden Proposals Could Fit Within Reconciliation Limitations?
-The American Rescue Plan legislation, which was passed under the reconciliation process, dropped the federal minimum wage increase after it was determined by the Senate parliamentarian, Elizabeth MacDonough, to be an extraneous provision under the Byrd rule after a variety of meetings of legislative staff members who had the opportunity to present their respective positions.
-Many of the other Biden priorities would likely not be appropriate for the reconciliation process (for example, immigration reform, voting rights, social justice and many elements of an infrastructure provision). - (7) Two Reconciliation Acts Possible in 2021.
-Reconciliation can be used only once during each fiscal budget cycle, but reconciliation could be used in 2021 for both the fiscal 2021 and 2022 years.
+(6) What Elements of Biden Proposals Could Fit Within Reconciliation Limitations?
+The American Rescue Plan legislation, which was enacted on March 11, 2021 under the reconciliation process, dropped the federal minimum wage increase after it was determined by the Senate parliamentarian, Elizabeth MacDonough, to be an extraneous provision under the Byrd rule after a variety of meetings of legislative staff members who had the opportunity to present their respective positions.
+Many of the other Biden priorities would likely not be appropriate for the reconciliation process (for example, immigration reform, voting rights, and social justice.

+e.
+Two Reconciliation Acts Possible in 2021.
+Reconciliation can be used only once for each fiscal budget cycle, but reconciliation could be used in 2021 for both the fiscal 2021 and 2022 years.
 (Republicans used two reconciliation acts in 2017, one of which was the 2017 tax reform measure.)
-Democrats are considering using a reconciliation bill for passage of Covid-19 relief legislation in "early" 2021 for the 2021 fiscal budget cycle (i.e., the October 1, 2020 September e.
-2021 Priorities and Likelihood and Timing of Tax Legislation.

-30, 2021 budget year), but a subsequent reconciliation act could be used later in 2021 for the fiscal 2022 budget (but probably could not be effective until October 1, 2021 or later, the beginning of the 2022 fiscal year)
+Democrats used reconciliation for passage of the American Rescue Plan Act of 2021 for the 2021 fiscal budget cycle (i.e., the October 1, 2020 - September 30, 2021 budget year), but a subsequent reconciliation act could be used later in 2021 for the fiscal 2022 budget.
+The act for the 2022 fiscal year generally would not be effective until October 1, 2021 or later, the beginning of the 2022 fiscal year, but there is precedent for rate changes effective as of an earlier date.
+The Omnibus Budget Reconciliation Act of 1993, pursuant to the concurrent resolution on the budget for fiscal year 1994, was enacted August 10, 1993 (Vice President Al Gore cast the deciding 51st vote in the Senate on the Conference Report); OBRA 1993 included individual and business income tax rate changes retroactive to January 1, 1993.